 A balance transfer is when a credit card company allows you to use its card to pay off a credit card balance with another company.
 The best balance transfer credit cards include a 0 percent intro APR offer to help you save money on interest and give you over a year to pay off your debt.
 After the 0 percent APR period ends, any remaining balance on the card will start attracting interest.

-By transferring a balance from a high-interest credit card to a balance transfer card with a 0 percent intro APR you can ensure your entire monthly payment amount goes toward your original balance, not added interest (at least while the intro APR lasts).
+By transferring a balance from a high-interest credit card to a balance transfer card with a 0 percent intro APR, you can ensure your entire monthly payment amount goes toward your original balance and not to added interest (at least while the intro APR lasts).

 0 percent intro APR on new purchases

 Issuers often offer 0 percent APR on new purchases as an incentive to sign up for a credit card.
 For example, a credit card might come with a 0 percent APR on new purchases for the first 15 months.
 This means that during the first year and three months of card ownership, you will only have to make payments on the principal balance on the card (the actual amount you charged), not on additional interest.

 A very important distinction to be aware of is the difference between a 0 percent APR and a deferred interest offer.
 With 0 percent APR, there are no interest charges for the introductory period—ever.
 The regular interest rate only kicks in on whatever balance remains outstanding at the end of the intro APR period.
 There is no secret clock running in the background adding up charges.